Program Dates: May 24, 2016 - June 10, 2016

 - Room with private bath, breakfast each day

-- Local transportation passes
+- Local transportation for class-related activities

 Classes offered (3 credit hours):